Lincolnshire ‘EACH’ – patient referrals to community services and hospitals

 A proportion of referrals go through clinical triage to assess suitability and to determine the most appropriate place of care.

-• The Lincolnshire EACH will try to contact all patients by telephone.
-(Calls may appear from an unknown number).
+• The Lincolnshire EACH will try to contact all patients by telephone. (calls will appears as 01522 309500 – Welton House).

-• Depending on the clinical urgency of the referral, you may also receive a text message asking you to call the team back within 48 working hours.
+• You may also receive a text message asking you to call the team back within 48 working hours where practicable.

 • If the team cannot contact you, they may process your referral on your behalf to the most appropriate care setting.
 You will have the opportunity to call and discuss any other choice options that may be available.

-• You will receive a confirmation letter of where your referral has been sent to, appointment date and time and a cover letter containing more information from the Lincolnshire EACH by post or email.
+• You will receive a confirmation letter of where your referral has been sent to/appointment date and time and a cover letter containing more information from the Lincolnshire EACH by email or post.

 As we work on behalf of your GP practice, we encourage patients to contact Lincolnshire ‘EACH’, rather than your GP, in the first instanceif you have any questions or issues you would like to discuss about your referral.